 - Liposuction – Liposuction is an amazing procedure for removing localized fat deposits on the body.
 Liposuction does not, however, remove cellulite.
 In fact, depending on the specific treatment area liposuction could potentially make the visual effects of cellulite worse as fat removal could increase the indentation effects of cellulite on the skin.

 Avéli uses a hand-held device which is expertly guided by a trained medical provider.
 The device slides between the skin and underlying muscle to seek and release the precise tight septa bands that cause cellulite dimples.
 At the same time, clinical studies show that the treatment builds collagen and elastin in the treatment area, thus improving the skin quality.
 The result is smoother, re-contoured skin.

 Subcision is a minimally invasive surgical procedure that works by cutting the fibrous bands beneath the skin, releasing the tension that causes cellulite.
 In some cases patients will also benefit from a fat transfer procedure to use the patient’s own fat and tissue to fill in any pockets created from severing the tethered bands.

-We offer complimentary consultations to further discuss if Cellulaze, Subcision, or QWO may be the right treatment for you.
+We offer complimentary consultations to further discuss if Avéli or Subcision may be the right treatment for you.